Forward Helix Piercing (Anti-helix Piercing): Pain, Cost, Healing Time, Benefits, Jewelry, Sizes, Risks, Aftercare

 Forward Helix Piercing Pain Scale

-Does forward helix piercing hurt?
+Does Forward Helix piercing hurt?
 The average person can expect a pain level of 5 or 6 on a 0-10 pain scale.
-The forward helix is usually more painful than a traditional earlobe piercing due to the presence of cartilage.
+The Forward Helix piercing is usually more painful than a traditional earlobe piercing due to the presence of cartilage.

 Individual experiences will differ depending on their own pain tolerance, the composition of their ear, and whether a needle or machine is used for the piercing.